jossives/p210/syllabus.md

 * Attend office hours, which will always have the option to attend remotely via Zoom.
 * Interact with the teaching team and your peers on Piazza

+Additional grading scheme updates (Oct 17)

+* Quizzes: On Dec 07 you can choose to sit the alternate version of any of the quizzes that actually took place (1, 2, 3 or 5, but without a group portion) and then keep the higher of your original or new mark for that quiz.
+I will also incorporate your group score from the original quiz into the score if that will be to your advantage.
+There will be a survey, opening on Dec 01 and closing on Dec 05 to communicate for which quiz you wish to take an alternate version.
+* Mini-project: Revise and resubmit for any one mini-project for regrading.
+Please just send me a message via the regular channels to let me know once you have revised your mini=project for regrading.
+The final due date for these will be Dec 14, 11:59pm.
+* Assignments: You can revise and resubmit up to 3 assignments.
+Please just send me a message via the regular channels to let me know once you have revised your assignment for regrading.
+The final due date for these will be the last day of classes, Dec 7 at 11:59pm.

 ## COVID safety in the classroom

 *This section will be updated before the start of the term to best reflect the current UBC policies.*